 - 2. Theoretical Review Paper.
 This comprehensive exam format will require students to write a review paper that integrates research and theory on some topic germane to the student's interests.
 Students who select this option must prepare a detailed outline of the review paper and submit that outline to their committee two weeks prior to a proposal meeting.
 During the meeting, the committee will work with the student to refine the outline and ensure that the proposed paper will be acceptable as a comprehensive exam.
 The goal of this format is to develop a publishable review paper.
 The committee may require revisions before they approve the planned activity.
 Once the committee approves the project, the student will have 3 months to successfully write the paper and submit the final version to the committee.
 The student must write the paper without assistance from other scholars, including the research chair, peers, and other faculty. - 3.
 External Grant/Fellowship Application.
 This comprehensive exam format will require students to write and submit a proposal for an external grant and/or fellowship.
 NIH and NSF awards will be the most common award type to fulfill this requirement, but other agencies may offer awards that are acceptable.
 The student must provide their committee with the RFP announcement for the award and a detailed outline of the proposal that they intend to submit two weeks prior to a scheduled proposal meeting.
-The committee will evaluate the proposal and will deem if it is comparable in scope to the other three options.
+The committee will evaluate the proposal and will determine if it is comparable in scope to the other three options.
 The committee must approve the award mechanism and the proposed outline as acceptable before the student can utilize it to fulfill the comprehensive exam requirement.
 Approval should be received during the proposal meeting where the committee and student discuss the nature of the proposed activities.
 The committee may require revisions before they approve the planned activity.
 The student should keep all award deadlines in mind when planning for this comps format and consult with their advisor about the feasibility of completing it well before any committee meetings are scheduled.
-Once the committee approves the proposed activity, the student must complete the full award application and submit it to their committee at least 2 weeks prior to a formal defense meeting.
+Although the student is not required to submit their proposal to the respective funding agency, it is advisable.
+Once the committee approves the proposed activity, the student must complete the full award application independently (without assistance from other scholars, including the research chair, peers, and other faculty) and submit it to their committee at least 2 weeks prior to a formal defense meeting.

-Important Note: The defense meeting must be scheduled at least 3 weeks prior to the application deadline.
-These deadlines will ensure that the defense meeting will be constructive in that the student will have an opportunity to make changes to their application based on feedback delivered at the meeting.
+Important Note: We recommend the defense meeting be scheduled at least 3 weeks prior to the application deadline.
+This will ensure that the defense meeting will be constructive in that the student will have an opportunity to make changes to their application based on feedback delivered at the meeting.